ECC Pride Week

 Expand each day to learn more about this year's events, their locations, and times.

-Lavender Graduation is an annual ceremony conducted on numerous campuses to honor lesbian, gay, bisexual, transgender, nonbinary, intersex, queer, asexual/aromantic, and ally students to acknowledge their achievements and contributions to the college they attend.
-The Lavender Graduation Ceremony was created by Dr. Ronni Sanlo, a Jewish Lesbian, who was denied the opportunity to attend the graduations of her biological children because of her sexual orientation.
+Lavender Celebration is an annual ceremony conducted on numerous campuses to honor lesbian, gay, bisexual, transgender, nonbinary, intersex, queer, asexual/aromantic, and ally students to acknowledge their achievements and contributions to the college they attend.
+Lavender Celebration was created by Dr. Ronni Sanlo, a Jewish Lesbian, who was denied the opportunity to attend the graduations of her biological children because of her sexual orientation.
 It was through this experience that she came to understand the pain felt by her students.
-Encouraged by the Dean of Students at the University of Michigan, Dr. Sanlo designed the first Lavender Graduation Ceremony in 1995.
-The first Lavender Graduation began at the University of Michigan in 1995, with three graduates.
-By 2001, there were over 45 Lavender Graduation Ceremonies at Colleges and Universities nationwide.
+Encouraged by the Dean of Students at the University of Michigan, Dr. Sanlo designed the first Lavender Celebration Ceremony in 1995.
+The first Lavender Celebration began at the University of Michigan in 1995, with three graduates.
+By 2001, there were over 45 Lavender Celebration Ceremonies at Colleges and Universities nationwide.
 Graduating students, including undergraduates and graduates, are invited to take part in the celebration, which typically occurs each year the week prior to college wide commencement events.
 Each student will receive an LGBTQIA+ sash and rainbow tassel to be worn at the main graduation ceremony.

 11:00AM - 2:00 PM